brtkev/portfolio/README.md

-$positioning the tooltip of the project list items
+# positioning the tooltip of the project list items

 prooved to be kind of difficult at first but I managed to position it using: event's .pageX, .pageY